Introduction

 | Carrots | Slow or patchy germination | Keep the top layer moist until seedlings appear |

 This does not mean you should avoid these crops in summer.
-It just means they need better timing, steadier moisture and, in some cases, a bit of afternoon shade.
+It just means they need better timing, steadier moisture and, sometimes, a bit of afternoon shade.

 Lettuce Bolting